tawi1/DotsTrafficCity/docs/source/trafficCar.rst

 #.
 The car has chosen the path containing the :ref:`parking node <trafficNode>`.
 #.
 The car links the :ref:`parking node <trafficNode>` to prevent it from being selected by other cars (the list of linked nodes can be customized :ref:`here <trafficRoadConfig>`).
 #.
 When the car reaches the :ref:`parking node <trafficNode>`, the car position correction is activated for precise parking (if disabled in the :ref:`parking config <trafficCarParkingConfig>`, this step is skipped).
 #.
-Stopping the engine state is starting (if enabled in the :ref:`stopping engine config <carStoppingConfig>` & vehicle in view of camera's player).
+The engine stopping state is activated (if enabled in the :ref:`stopping engine config <carStoppingConfig>` & vehicle is in view of the player's camera).
 #.
 Pedestrian gets out of the car.

 Exiting parking states